Ghostscypher/php-mpesa/specifications.md

 The following describes the main Mpesa class specification standards.

-Please check the [example implementation](./example_implementations.md) for a generic pseudocode of the implementation of  the sepecifiations below.
+Please check the [example implementation](./example_implementations.md) for a generic pseudocode of the implementation of  the specifications below.

 ## Table of contents